OpenSourceEconomics/epp_topics/src/epp_topics/package_management/pixi_and_conda_forge/screencast/slides.md

   - `conda-forge`: A community-driven channel with many packages (recommended)

-  - `bioconda`: A channel for bioinformatics packages
+  - `nvidia`: A channel for NVIDIA related packages

+  - and many others...

 ---

-# Pixi and Conda
+# Pixi

 - A package, dependency, and environment manager

-- Can install all packages
+- Can install packages from any conda channel (and from PyPI)
 - A unified way to install packages and manage separate environments

----

-# The Anaconda Distribution

-- A curated collection of packages maintained by Anaconda, Inc.

-- Distributed with conda, Python, and many scientific libraries
-- Often used in data science to quickly get a working setup

----

-# The conda-forge Channel

-- A community-driven collection of recipes for building packages

-- Maintains a wide variety of packages and up-to-date versions
-- Compatible with Anaconda and other conda installations
+- A modern alternative to the conda package manager (or mamba)

+- It goes beyond pip by
+  1. Being an environment manager (pip folks require venv or alternatives for this)
+  1. Using a robust dependency solver for consistent, conflict-free installations

 ---